-Sam Hewson went from the Manchester United bench to working in a factory, but now he’s a multiple title winner in Iceland with no desire to return to England any time soon.
+Sam Hewson went from Manchester United’s bench to working in a factory, but now he’s a multiple title winner in Iceland with no plans to return to England any time soon.

 Hewson joined the United Academy as a nine-year-old and worked his way through the ranks to eventually captain the Under-18s to the FA Youth Cup final in 2007.